iksaku/laravel-alpine-images/README.md

 ```

 According to Fly's documentation, the process spawned by this command will have access
-to your app's production environment in Fly.
+to your app's production environment in Fly, which is exactly what we need 👌.

 > **Note**
-> This command will be managed by the image's default entrypoint, which will
+> This command will be managed by the image's default entrypoint, making
-> set your script execution to be done by the `laravel` user, which is the
+> your script execution to be done by the `laravel` user, which is the
 > default one configured with all app permissions in your container.

 ## Credits